 1 tablespoon of fresh turmeric grated or 1/2 teaspoon ground turmeric (organic preferred)

->

-> - 1 tablespoon of natural sweetener (rice syrup, stevia, honey)
+1 tablespoon of sweetener of choice (I like honey)

->

-> How to make
+How to make

 Whisk all the ingredients in a pot, or saucepan and bring to a light boil.

 Simmer on low for 15-20 minutes or until all the ingredients have come together and reveal a smooth golden-yellow colour.

 Alternatively, you can blend the ingredients first and reduce the simmering time to 5 minutes.